FEBRUARY 2019 UPDATE:

 Upcoming Town Hall

 The UCSF Library and the UCSF Academic Senate will be holding a Town Hall about this journal negotiation.
 This is an opportunity to learn more about the negotiations, voice your opinions, and ask any questions.
 To attend in person or online on December 10, from 11 am – 1 pm at Mission Bay, click here.
-To receive a link to the recording and to get regular updates on the negotiations, click here.

 Also, if your department is interested in arranging a meeting please send a request.